zry656565/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-ios/en.md

 ## Add Plugin-x and PluginFacebook into your project

-As `Facebook SDK for Cocos2d-JS` is based on Plugin-x, we need to add Plugin-x project to your project first.
+As `Facebook SDK Alpha for Cocos2d-JS` is based on Plugin-x, we need to add Plugin-x project to your project first.

 1. Add PluginProtocol's Xcode project (under `myProject/frameworks/js-bindings/cocos2d-x/plugin/protocols/proj.ios`) into your Xcode project as a sub project: right click on `myProject`, then choose `addFiles to "myProject"` to add it or drag the PluginProtocol project directly under `myProject`.